openalto/ietf-hackathon/docs/demo_1.md

 docker-compose -f docker-compose-with-rucio-monit.yml exec mininet python3 /utils/rucio_example.py
 ```

-Make sure that the tests of mininet pass.
+Make sure that the tests of the Mininet pass.
 Since the connectivity between components is required for further progress.

 After the topology is built, you can access the rucio node and RSE nodes from the Mininet shell.